gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/build-procedure.md

 ## Install hierarchy

-The procedure to install the GNU ARM Eclipse Build Tools is simple.
+The procedure to install the GNU MCU Eclipse Build Tools is simple.
 The setup asks no special questions, and the defaults are generally ok for most installations.

 After install, this package should create structure like this (only the first two depth levels are shown):